Jyl1ck00/QRCodeBrowserGenerator/README.md

 • The page will show the QR code for the current URL and you can scan it with your mobile device.

-• There will also be a “For respect subscribe” link below the QR code, leading to the specified Telegram channel.

 # Note
 This extension is installed as a local developer extension, so it will not update automatically.
 If you update the files, simply reload the extension on the chrome://extensions page to update.